BMX track ready to rip

 Race registration costs $10 and runs from 5-6 p.m.
-Races will start at 6 p.m., or after registration.
+Races will start at 6 p.m. or after registration concludes.
 Racers must be members of the USA BMX organization, but the races are open to riders of all ages and levels.
-There is even a category for 5 and younger.
+There is even a category for kids five and younger.

 “There’s no minimum age and there’s definitely no maximum age.
 I race in the 41 and older race group,” Toutolmin said.

-This year, racers can register online as well at http://www.tahoebmx.com.
+This year, racers can register online at http://www.tahoebmx.com.

-"Hopefully that will allow people to get up here from Reno if they get off work at 5, so they can just start racing as soon as they get here," Toutolmin said.
+“Hopefully that will allow people to get up here from Reno if they get off work at five, so they can just start racing as soon as they get here,” Toutolmin said.

 Practice will be held every Tuesday, starting this week, from 5 p.m. to dusk.
 Riders of all ages and skill levels are welcome, but again must be registered with USA BMX to ride the track.
 Practice costs $3 per rider.

 Strider practice, for riders 4 and younger, will start on Monday, May 27, and will be held weekly.
-This year, there will also be a strider category in the Friday races for 2 and younger, 3 and 4 year olds.
+This year, there will also be a strider category in the Friday races for kids two and younger, as well as 3- and 4-year-olds.

 Most bikes are allowed on the track, but no chain guards, no reflectors and no open-ended handlebars bars are allowed.